neperfepx/neper/docs/_sources/tutorials/morpho_statistics.rst.txt

 Using the Built-in :data:`graingrowth`
 --------------------------------------

-Option :option:`-morpho` includes the :data:`graingrowth` (or :data:`gg`, for short) properties, which corresponds to those of an experimental polycrystal subjected by grain growth.
+Option :option:`-morpho` includes the :data:`graingrowth` (or :data:`gg`, for short) properties, which corresponds to those of an experimental polycrystal subjected to grain growth.
 Both the cell size distribution and the cell sphericity distribution (how close are the cells from a sphere) are defined [CMAME2018]_.

 A 100-cell tessellation with grain-growth properties can be generated using the :ref:`neper_t` as follows: